Hitting Times in Markov Chains with Restart and their Application to Network Centrality: Introduction

-\item[(c)] The target set is of positive measure with respect to the invariant probability. \end{enumerate} This characterization result is based on the obtained explicit and simple formula of the expected hitting time of the process with restart in terms of the expected discounted hitting time of the process without restart; see Theorem \ref{thm:explsol}, whereas the formula itself can be useful in the optimization of the expected hitting time of the process with restart with respect to the restart probability; see Section \ref{APZ2014Section3} for examples.
+The main focus of the present work is the expectation of the hitting time (to a given target set) of the process with restart, for which we obtain simple explicit expressions in terms of the expected discounted hitting time of the original process without restart; see Theorem \ref{thm:explsol}.
+These formula is useful in the optimization of the expected hitting time with respect to the restart probability.
+In addition, the formulae allow us to either refine, or give simple and self-contained proofs of the stability results for the process with restart in terms of hitting times.
+Finally, in Section~\ref{APZ2014Section3}, we illustrate the main results with two examples in uncountable and countable state spaces and with an application to network centrality.
+In particular, we show that the hitting time based network centrality can be more discerning than PageRank.

 Let us mention some related work to the present one in the current literature.
-The continuous-time Markov process with restart was considered in Avrachenkov {\it et al.} \cite{APZ13}.
+The continuous-time Markov process with restart was considered in \cite{APZ13}.
 According to Theorem 2.2 in \cite{APZ13}, the continuous-time Markov process with restart is positive Harris recurrent in case the original process is honest.
 At the same time, the process with restart is not positive Harris recurrent if the original process is not honest (i.e., the transition kernel is substochastic; in case the state space is countable, that means the accumulation of jumps).
 The objective of \cite{APZ13} does not lie in the expected hitting time, but in the representation of the transition probability function of the (continuous-time) process with restart in terms of the one of the original (continuous-time) process without restart.
 This is trivial in the present discrete-time setup.
 Here our focus is on the characterization of the expected hitting time.
-We also would like to mention the two works Dumitriu {\it et al.} \cite{DTW03}, Janson and Peres \cite{JP12}, dealing with the control theoretic formulation, where the controller decides (dynamically) whether it is beneficial or not to perform a restart at the current state.
+We also would like to mention the two works \cite{DTW03} and \cite{JP12}, dealing with the control theoretic formulation, where the controller decides (dynamically) whether it is beneficial or not to perform a restart at the current state.
 That line of research can be considered complementary to ours.